HomeBlog

 Enhancing Employee Safety

+Mobile teams providing community-based services face unique challenges.
+Sometimes, they must provide care in remote or potentially dangerous locations.
 EVV systems can help agencies improve their staff’s safety by providing an additional layer of security.
 Tracking employee location is critical for managing their safety.

-With real-time location visibility, both agencies and mobile teams can rest assured knowing that field workers’ location is being accurately monitored.
+With real-time location visibility, agencies and mobile teams can rest assured knowing that field workers’ location is being accurately monitored.

-Integration With Scheduling Tools and Other Apps
+Integration With Scheduling, Mileage Tracking Tools, and Other Apps

 There are even more perks if you implement an EVV system for home care.
-Modern EVV software solutions can be easily integrated with scheduling tools, and other apps agencies are using.
+Modern EVV software solutions can be easily integrated with scheduling or mileage-tracking tools.
+These integrations can help with daily workflow automation beyond attendance recording and verifying an in-home visit.

 Verifying Payroll

-As mentioned earlier, EVV technology can record billable hours in real time, verify them with GPS, and then export this information into a particular payroll system.
+EVV for home health care solutions can be integrated with payroll systems to streamline the payroll process and easily verify staff’s compensations.
+As mentioned, EVV technology can record billable hours in real time, verify them with GPS, and then export this information into a payroll system.

 Retaining Top Talent

-Collecting and storing important patient data like their habits and preferences can help caregivers personalize their approach and deliver quality service.
+Collecting and storing important patient data, like their habits and preferences, can help caregivers personalize their approach and deliver quality service.
 It can also improve matching the care provider with a client.

 Also, less time spent on paperwork with this smart system means more time on patient care.